Tuurlijk/typo3scan-src/src/Resources/Private/Changelog/10.3/Feature-89738-ApiForAjaxRequests.rst

 * :js:`url` (string) - The endpoint to send the request to

 For compatibility reasons the :js:`Promise` prototype is extended to have basic support for jQuery's :js:`$.Deferred()`.
-In all erroneous cases, the internal promise is rejected with an instance of `ResponseError` containing the original `response object`_.
+In all erroneous cases, the internal promise is rejected with an instance of `AjaxResponse` containing the original `response object`_.

 withQueryArguments()